CEI-lab/ece3400-2018/docs/schedule.md

 Week 8:
 * *Work on milestone 2 and lab 3*
 * Oct 8th, Mon: Fall break
-* Oct 10th, Wed: Mechanical prototyping
+* Oct 10th, Wed: EMI and Mechanical prototyping
 * Oct 12th, Fri: Team meetings. **Deadline @midnight:** The websites will be graded for contents on milestone 2.

 Week 9: